 On December 19, the U.S. Department of the Treasury released its final regulations governing Opportunity Zones (the “Final Regulations”).
-This alert assumes the reader has some familiarity with the existing Opportunity Zone rules established under the 2017 Tax Cuts and Jobs Act (P.L.
-115-97), and summarizes some of the important guidance contained in the Final Regulations.
+This alert assumes the reader has some familiarity with the existing Opportunity Zone rules and summarizes some of the important guidance contained in the Final Regulations.

-- Under previous guidance, there was a discrepancy between the tax treatment of an exit after a 10-year hold between a sale of assets and a sale of equity in a QOF.
-Under an asset sale, only capital gains resulting from the sale of qualifying assets would qualify for the 10-year hold tax benefit.
+Under previous guidance, there was a discrepancy between the tax treatment of an exit after a 10-year hold between a sale of assets and a sale of equity in a QOF.
+Under an asset sale, only capital gain resulting from the sale of qualifying assets would qualify for the 10-year hold tax benefit.
 Thus, proceeds from sales of inventory, cash basis receivables, assets subject to ordinary income depreciation recapture or non-qualifying assets would not be eligible for tax benefits.
-However, if the exit was structured as an equity sale, these proceeds would qualify for tax benefits.
-The Final Regulations mitigate this discrepancy by providing that under as asset sale only proceeds from the sale of inventory will remain ineligible for tax benefits and proceeds from the sale of the other types of assets discussed above, including non-qualifying assets, will now qualify for tax benefits.
+However, if the exit were structured as an equity sale, proceeds relating to these assets would qualify for tax benefits.
+The Final Regulation mitigate this discrepancy by providing that under as asset sale only proceeds from the sale of inventory will remain ineligible for tax benefits and proceeds from the sale of the other types of assets discussed above, including non-qualifying assets, will now qualify for tax benefits.
 Further, the Final Regulations make it clear that this benefit is available for sales of assets by a QOZB, not just a QOF.
 This new rule makes it much easier to structure multi-asset QOFs.

 New 62-Month Safe Harbor for Start-Ups

-- The Final Regulations have changed the rules relating to vacant buildings, where now a building that has been vacant for three years (since the designation of the Opportunity Zone in which it exists) may be purchased and be considered “original use” property.
+The Final Regulations have changed the rules relating to vacant buildings.
+Now a building that has been vacant may be purchased and considered original use if (i) it has been vacant for 1 year and was vacant when the QOZ was designated or (2) it has been vacant for 3 years and was not vacant when the QOZ was designated.
 Manufacturers can also consider property that they manufactured to be “original use” property so long as the manufacturing process began after 2017.

 For more information on Qualified Opportunity Zones or the Final Regulations, contact: